nexdatas/writer/README.rst

    dpx.Init()

    # Here device corresponds to a name of our Nexus Data Server.
-Init() method resets the state of the
+   # The Init() method resets the state of the server.
-   # server.

    dpx.FileName = "test.h5"
    dpx.OpenFile()

    # We set the name of the output HDF5 file and open it.

-   # Now we are ready to pass the XML settings describing a structure of the output file as well as
+   # Now we are ready to pass the XML settings describing a structure of
-   # defining a way of data storing.
-Examples of the XMLSettings can be found in the XMLExamples
+   # the output file as well as defining a way of data storing.
+   # Examples of the XMLSettings can be found in the XMLExamples directory.
-   # directory.

    xml = open("test.xml", 'r').read()
    dpx.XMLSettings = xml

    dpx.JSONRecord = '{"data": {"parameterA":0.2},
 			 "decoders":{"DESY2D":"desydecoders.desy2Ddec.desy2d"},
-			 "datasources":{"MCLIENT":"sources.DataSources.LocalClientSource"}
+			 "datasources":{
+		              "MCLIENT":"sources.DataSources.LocalClientSource"}
    }'

    dpx.OpenEntry()

-   # We read our XML settings settings from a file and pass them to the server via the XMLSettings
+   # We read our XML settings settings from a file and pass them to the server via
-   # attribute.
-Then we open an entry group related to the XML configuration.
-Optionally, we can also
+   # the XMLSettings attribute.
+Then we open an entry group related to the XML
-   # set JSONRecord, i.e. an attribute which contains a global JSON string with data needed to store
+   # configuration.
+Optionally, we can also set JSONRecord, i.e. an attribute
+   # which contains a global JSON string with data needed to store during opening
-   # during opening the entry and also other stages of recording.
-If external decoder for DevEncoded?
+   # the entry and also other stages of recording.
+If external decoder for
-   # data is need one can registred it passing its packages and class names in JSONRecord,
+   # DevEncoded data is need one can registred it passing its packages and
+   # class names in JSONRecord,
    # e.g. "desy2d" class of "DESY2D" label in "desydecoders.desy2Ddec" package.
-   # Similarly making use of "datasources" records of the JSON string one can registred additional
+   # Similarly making use of "datasources" records of the JSON string one can
-   # datasources.
-The OpenEntry method stores data defined in the XML string with strategy=INIT.
+   # registred additional datasources.
+The OpenEntry method stores data defined
+   # in the XML string with strategy=INIT.
    # The JSONRecord attribute can be changed during recording our data.

-   # After finalization of the configuration process we can start recording the main experiment
+   # After finalization of the configuration process we can start recording
-   #  data in a STEP mode.
+   # the main experiment data in a STEP mode.

    dpx.Record('{"data": {"p09/counter/exp.01":0.1, "p09/counter/exp.02":1.1}}')

-   # Every time we call the Record method all nexus fields defined with strategy=STEP are
+   # Every time we call the Record method all nexus fields defined with
-   # extended by one record unit and the assigned to them data is stored.
-As the method argument
+   # strategy=STEP are extended by one record unit and the assigned to them data
-   # we pass a local JSON string with the client data.
-To record the client data one can also use
+   # is stored.
+As the method argument we pass a local JSON string with the client
+   # data.
+To record the client data one can also use the global JSONRecord string.
-   # the global JSONRecord string.
-Contrary to the global JSON string the local one is only
+   # Contrary to the global JSON string the local one is only
    # valid during one record step.

    dpx.Record('{"data": {"emittance_x": 0.1},  "triggers":["trigger1", "trigger2"]  }')

-   # If you denote in your XML configuration string some fields by additional trigger attributes
+   # If you denote in your XML configuration string some fields by additional
-   # you may ask the server to store your data only in specific record steps.
-This can be helpful
+   # trigger attributes you may ask the server to store your data only in specific
-   # if you want to store your data in asynchronous mode.
-To this end you define in
+   # record steps.
+This can be helpful if you want to store your data in
+   # asynchronous mode.
+To this end you define in the local JSON string a list of
-   # the local JSON string a list of triggers which are used in the current record step.
+   # triggers which are used in the current record step.

    dpx.JSONRecord = '{"data": {"parameterB":0.3}}'
    dpx.CloseEntry()

    # After scanning experiment data in 'STEP' mode we close the entry.
-To this end we call
+   # To this end we call the CloseEntry method which also stores data defined
-   # the CloseEntry method which also stores data defined with strategy=FINAL.
-Since our HDF5 file
+   # with strategy=FINAL.
+Since our HDF5 file can contains many entries we can again
-   # can contains many entries we can again open the entry and repeat our record procedure.
-If we
+   # open the entry and repeat our record procedure.
+If we define more than one entry
-   # define more than one entry in one XML setting string the defined entries are recorded parallel
+   # in one XML setting string the defined entries are recorded parallel
    # with the same steps.

    # Finally, we can close our output file by